4 years ago by canjobear

 [0] https://en.wikipedia.org/wiki/Orders_of_magnitude_(pressure)

-4 hours ago by madengr
+4 years ago by madengr

 I thought macroscopic quantum behavior had been demonstrated in a comb-like resonator?
 The vibrating teeth on the comb would transition from one side to the other without passing through the center.

-6 hours ago by whatshisface
+4 years ago by whatshisface

 This seems like such a bad idea, the equivalent of catapulting ever greater rocks on the moon to test Newton's laws.

-4 hours ago by krastanov
+4 years ago by krastanov

 Funny thing is that we have been running other experiments you would find just as silly: test gravitational attraction between human-scale objects with ridiculously expensive and sensitive equipment, test whether there is a difference between gravitational and inertial mass, interfere neutrons(?) after they pass through slightly different gravitational fields on Earth.
 My favorite is measuring the dipole moment of the electron (like, duh, of course the electron does not have a dipole moment).